yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 And maybe the rest of the team has something more going on, yeah.
 But let’s save that surprise for later, it’s more fun that way (this in no way means any attempt to leak a picture of the current progress was rejected by all devs, no no).

 That’s all folks!
-I’m finishing writing and collecting media at 7AM.
-Thank you for reading until the end, let’s see you all again next time in the first progress report of 2024!
+Thank you for reading until the end, we hope to see you all again in the first progress report of 2024!

 &nbsp;
 {{< article-end >}}